chipsalliance/firrtl-spec/spec.md

 Inspect the type of the left-hand side and take one of three actions:

 1. If this is a ground type, the right-hand side is connected to the left-hand side destination.
-2. If this is a vector type, then expand the connection into one connection per element from each right-hand side element to each left-hand side element destination using sub-index expressions.
+2. If this is a vector type, then expand the connection into one connection per element from each right-hand side element to each left-hand side element destination using subindex expressions.
     Recursively apply the connection algorithm to each expanded connection.
-3. If this is a bundle type, then expand the connection into one connection per-field using the sub-field expression.
+3. If this is a bundle type, then expand the connection into one connection per-field using the subfield expression.
     If the field is *not* flipped, then connect the right-hand side field to the left-hand side destination.
     If the field is flipped, then connect the left-hand side field to the right-hand side destination.
     Recursively apply the connection algorithm to each expanded connection.